yof9/3odin-recipes/README.md

 This is my first project for The Odin Project.
 It allows me to practice my html skills, Which define the structure of a web page.
-It is an excciting journey , And I plan on finishing it in 3 months.
+It is a promising journey , And I plan on finishing it in 3 months.
 Next will be CSS, SASS, Flex box and finally Javascript.